 - 4.4.1: Any density or intensity increases shall be compatible with existing, proposed, or planned surrounding development.
-Development and redevelopment shall be integrated with the adjacent land uses through: - a) The creation of like uses; or - b) Creation of complementary uses; or - c) Mitigation of adverse impacts; and - d) Transportation/pedestrian connections; and - e) Gradual transitions of intensity - 4.4.2: Neighborhoods shall be designed to include an efficient system of internal circulation and street stub-outs to connect adjacent neighborhoods. - 4.4.3: Lot size and density of new or redeveloped residential projects shall reflect the character of the surrounding area. - 4.4.4: All land use categories allowing residential development may permit clustering of residences within the gross residential density limit for the land use category.

-- 4.4.5: Within residential projects, site planning techniques shall be encouraged to develop a variety and variation of lot sizes, block faces, setbacks and housing types. - 4.4.6: Community gathering places shall be provided within residential developments, where feasible and necessary, to improve and enhance the quality of life within neighborhoods.
-Community gathering places shall be functionally designed and improved to allow for leisure activity and be accessible to the residents of the proposed development. - 4.4.7: The Land Development Code shall require single family detached, single family attached, and townhome residential development of 50 units or greater for platted lot sized of less than 1/3 acre to include community gathering places.
+Development and redevelopment shall be integrated with the adjacent land uses through: - a) The creation of like uses; or - b) Creation of complementary uses; or - c) Mitigation of adverse impacts; and - d) Transportation/pedestrian connections; and - e) Gradual transitions of intensity - 4.4.2: Neighborhoods shall be designed to include an efficient system of internal circulation and street stub-outs to connect adjacent neighborhoods. - 4.4.3: Lot size and density of new or redeveloped residential projects shall reflect the character of the surrounding area. - 4.4.4: All land use categories allowing residential development may permit clustering of residences within the gross residential density limit for the land use category. - 4.4.5: Community gathering places shall be provided within residential developments, where feasible and necessary, to improve and enhance the quality of life within neighborhoods.
+Community gathering places shall be functionally designed and improved to allow for leisure activity and be accessible to the residents of the proposed development. - 4.4.6: The Land Development Code shall require single family detached, single family attached, and townhome residential development of 50 units or greater for platted lot sized of less than 1/3 acre to include community gathering places.
 Gathering places shall be walkable from all residences within the development.

-4.4.8: Application of Densities to Lands Fronting Water Bodies
+4.4.7: Application of Densities to Lands Fronting Water Bodies